philips-labs/2022-10-03_aws-community-day-nl-runners/slides.md

 Now can we avoid avoid using keys in CI?

 * Define OIDC provider for GitHub in AWS
-* Create role with turst based on claim
+* Create role with trust based on claim
-8 Define policies for role
+* Define policies for role